-Beirut Today is an independent online Lebanese newspaper featuring free, relevant and fact-based news and analysis, covering Beirut and beyond.
-We seek to create a hub for innovators and passionate writers across the city and beyond – a comfortable space for back and forth discussions on issues of genuine matter to all.
+Beirut Today is an independent online Lebanese news platform featuring free, relevant and fact-based news and analyses that cover Beirut and beyond.
+We seek to create a hub for innovators and passionate writers across the country -a comfortable space for back and forth discussions on issues of genuine matter to all.

 Everyone can contribute to Beirut Today.